TamaraHeet/TamaraHeet/README.md

 - 👋 Hi, I’m Tamara El-Heet
-- 👀 I’m interested in programming and game developing!
+- 👀 I’m interested in software development and game developing!
-- 🌱 I’m currently learning computer engineering at the university of Jordan
+- 🌱 I'm a computer engineer who graduated recently from the university of Jordan
-- 📫 How to reach me : contact me via email : tamara.elheet018@gmail.com
+- 📫 How to reach me : contact me via email : tamaraelheet.18@gmail.com